Aamir1551/CompSwap/README.md

       ```

-To generate valid commitments, you may use the file: commitment_generator, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.
+To generate valid commitments, you may use the file: commitment_generator.ipynb, and in the variable list: verifier_addresses pass in the 5 verifier addresses you are using.
+To run this file, you will need to use Python 3, and will need to have web3 package installed on your system.

 This file will generate a nonce and the relevant commitments you will need to pass.
-For a successful run, all verifiers must pass in the "Provider Answer Hash" as the <answer_hash>
+For a successful run, all verifiers must pass in the "Provider Answer Hash" as the <answer_hash>.
+To use your own private key and initialisation vector, please set the variables provider_key and initialisation_vector to the required values.
+Likewise for the provider_answer_hash please set this to your own hashed answer for that round.

+The file payment analysis exists to show the expected returns participants in the market could earn depending upon market conditions.
+To run this file, please ensure you have matplotlib installed on your system.
+We make use of these graphs in chapter 5 and 6.
+Feel free to play around with different configurations of these graphs, by tuning the values of n and k.